 Below are some answers to the most commonly asked questions about our kayak tours.
 If you don’t see the answer you’re looking for – contact us.
 We’re always happy to help.

 Why Choose Hello Nature Tours?

-We are an award-winning, family-friendly local company employing highly qualified guides who have been with us for multiple seasons.
+Hello Nature Adventure Tours is an award-winning, family-friendly local company employing highly qualified guides who have been with us for multiple seasons.

 We love the area where we live, and enjoy passing on our knowledge of local ecology, history and culture to our guests.

 We recommend quick dry shorts or pants (trousers) and a quick dry shirt.
 Please avoid cotton as it takes a long time to dry and offers poor insulation when wet.

 Please bring a waterproof jacket, sandals, hat, sunglasses, sunscreen and an extra layer for the boat ride.

 Can I Just Hire a Kayak From You?